-Although the most important acts are held during the week of the 19th, Valencia is busy preparing the festive atmosphere from 1 March with the mascletás, noisy firework displays that take place every day at 2pm in Town Hall Square.
-When the night of the 15th March finally arrives, it is time for the traditional plantà of the fallas.
-People work all night to erect more than 700 statues in the city's streets and squares.
-Some even start setting up days before - these huge statues can reach up to 20 metres in height.
-On the morning of 16th, Valencia dawns with its streets inhabited by caricatures and satirical representations that criticise politicians, celebrities and the most relevant events in the news, with a great sense of humour.
+Although the most important events are held during the week beginning on the 19th, Valencia starts preparing the festivities on 1 March with the mascletás, the firework displays held every day at 2 pm at the Plaza del Ayuntamiento.
+Finally, the night of 15 March arrives, when the traditional plantà of fallas takes place.
+Work goes on all night to install the more than 700 figures in the city’s streets and squares.
+Some are even begun to be set up days beforehand, as these enormous statues can reach up to 20 metres in height.
+On the morning of the 16th, Valencia dawns inhabited by caricatures and satirical representations which, with great sense of humour, criticise politicians, celebrities and the most significant current events.

-You can enjoy these impressive scenes for the following days until the cremà, on the night of 19/20, when they are set alight amidst a fascinating spectacle of light, music and fireworks.
-All are burnt except one ninot which, elected by a popular vote, is saved from the flames to form part of the collection at the Fallero Museum.
-Another of the most exciting moments of the Fallas is the floral offering to the Virgin Mary.
-When the Fallas organisations parade on 17 and 18 March in honour of the Virgin, they create a mountain of flowers 14 metres high.
-Open-air celebrations, parades, bullfights, competitions and other activities complete the festive programme.
+These impressive scenes can be enjoyed during the following days until, on the night of the 19th to the 20th, the cremàtakes place.
+This is the moment when they are burnt amid a fascinating spectacle of light, music and fireworks All are burnt apart from one ninot which, chosen by popular vote, is saved from the flames to join the collection of the Fallas Museum.
+Another of the most emotional moments of the Fallas is the floral offering to the Virgin Mary, when the Falla committees parade on 17 and 18 March and in honour of the patron saint form a 14-metre-high mountain of flowers.
+Open-air celebrations, parades, bullfights, competitions and other entertainment events complete the programme of these festivities.

 Aukioloajat ja hinnat